Low-pass filter: Finite impulse response

-Finite-impulse-response filters can be built that approximate to the sinc function time-domain response of an ideal sharp-cutoff low-pass filter.
-For minimum distortion the finite impulse response filter has an unbounded number of coefficients operating on an unbounded signal.
+Finite-impulse-response filters can be built that approximate the sinc function time-domain response of an ideal sharp-cutoff low-pass filter.
+For minimum distortion, the finite impulse response filter has an unbounded number of coefficients operating on an unbounded signal.
 In practice, the time-domain response must be time truncated and is often of a simplified shape; in the simplest case, a running average can be used, giving a square time response.

 Fourier transform

 For non-realtime filtering, to achieve a low pass filter, the entire signal is usually taken as a looped signal, the Fourier transform is taken, filtered in the frequency domain, followed by an inverse Fourier transform.
 Only O(n log(n)) operations are required compared to O(n2) for the time domain filtering algorithm.

-This can also sometimes be done in real-time, where the signal is delayed long enough to perform the Fourier transformation on shorter, overlapping blocks.
+This can also sometimes be done in real time, where the signal is delayed long enough to perform the Fourier transformation on shorter, overlapping blocks.